deniskropp/DirectFB/gfxdrivers/unichrome/Readme.txt

 * The blitter does not support YUV->RGB pixel-format conversion.
   Video surfaces does the conversion automatically.

+* Hardware accelerated blending is not available on AiRGB surfaces.

 Known bugs and quirks
 ---------------------